retifrav/scraps/_Linux/IKEv2-VPN-StrongSwan.md

-## How to Set Up an IKEv2 VPN Server with StrongSwan on Ubuntu 20.04
+## How to set-up an IKEv2 VPN server with StrongSwan on Ubuntu 20.04

 Original: <https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ikev2-vpn-server-with-strongswan-on-ubuntu-20-04>.